 Some degree of bladder problem is the most commonly occurring problem for children with myelomeningocele.

 However, it is not usually a concern in the first year or so before any baby is potty trained.
 Many children with myelomeningocele will fail to develop normal bladder control, but with treatment from a urologist, most children can become ‘dry’.
 Urine infections can be risk for children with myelomeningocele, owing to their bladder control problems.

-A urologist will usually visit you and your baby soon after birth and tests and investigations will start straightaway.
+A urologist will usually visit soon after birth and tests and investigations will start straightaway.
 Bowel continence can also be a problem.
 Medicines and sometimes surgery may be needed in the longer term.

 The circulation of cerebrospinal fluid (CSF) is often disturbed in children with myelomeningocele.
 Either at birth or in the days and weeks following surgery, fluid may start to build up within the brain.
 This is called hydrocephalus and can result in increased pressure in the brain.